1951 New Zealand waterfront dispute: Loyalty cards

 After the dispute was over, the deregistered Waterside Workers' Union issued loyalty cards to those who had remained loyal to the union during the dispute.
 Many retained their cards, and at an anniversary dinner in 1976 admission was by "card only".

 Official history

-In the wake of the dispute, Dick Scott, editor of the union's magazine "Transport Worker", wrote an "official history" of the strike on behalf of the deregistered union.
+In the wake of the dispute, Dick Scott, editor of the union's magazine "Transport Worker", wrote a book about the strike on behalf of the deregistered union titled 151 Days - Official History of The Great Waterfront Lockout and Supporting Strikes, February 15 - July 15, 1951.
 The New Zealand Federation of Labour annual conference in 1954 condemned the book for its derogatory statements and factual omissions.
 Scott's credentials to attend the conference as a union delegate were also challenged, and he was called upon to withdraw and apologise, which he refused to do, and was censured as a result.
 The book was reprinted in 1978.